Poker Tournament Directors Association Tournament Rules apply to all tournaments

 33: Button in Heads-up

-When heads-up, the small blind has the button, is dealt the last card, and acts first pre-flop and last on all other betting rounds.
-When starting heads-up play, the button may need to be adjusted to ensure no player has the big blind twice in a row.
-Dealing Rules
+In heads-up play, the small blind is on the button and acts first pre-flop and last on all other betting rounds.
+The last card is dealt to the button.
+When beginning heads-up play, the button may need to be adjusted to ensure no player has the big blind twice in a row.

-C: In a misdeal, the re-deal is an exact re-play: the button does not move, no new players are seated, and limits stay the same.
-Cards are dealt to players on penalty or who were not at their seats for the original deal, then their hands are killed.
+B: If a misdeal is declared, the re-deal is an exact re-play: the button does not move, no new players are seated, and limits stay the same.
+Cards are dealt to players on penalty or who were not at their seats for the original deal, and their hands are killed after the re-deal.
 The original deal and re-deal count as one hand for a player on penalty, not two.

-D: Once substantial action occurs a misdeal cannot be declared; the hand must proceed (See Rule 35).
+C: If substantial action occurs, a misdeal cannot be declared and the hand must proceed.

 35: Substantial Action